ronak-n-desai/fuchs-ml-v3/README.md

 # Machine Learning with Modified Fuchs Model (Improved)
 This is a repository that contains all the code used from the paper *Towards Automated Learning with Ultra-Intense Laser Systems Operating in the kHz Repetition Rate Regime*.
 It contains the ML model training python scripts, plotting/analysis jupyter notebooks, and dataset generation files.
 This is a continuation on a [previous work](https://arxiv.org/abs/2307.16036) that is currently (October 2024) under review at [Contributions to Plasma Physics](https://onlinelibrary.wiley.com/journal/15213986).
+- Please use the attached `environment.yml` or `environment_nobuilds.yml` files to create a conda environment that can be used to run all the code

 ## Data Set Generation
 The synthetic modified Fuchs data sets are generated with the following notebook in the *datasets* directory